Functions

 4. Functions#

 Functions let you name a reusable block of code and call it whenever you need that behavior.
-This chapter covers how to define functions, pass information with parameters, return results, design readable functions, and understand recursion as a function that calls itself.

-• Functions reduce repetition by giving a name to a reusable process.
+• Functions reduce repetition by giving a name to a reusable process

-• Parameters let a function work with different inputs.
+• Parameters let a function work with different inputs

-• Return values let a function produce a result for later code to use.
+• Return values let a function produce a result for later code to use

-• Scope controls where names are available.
+• Scope controls where names are available

 Video